altanai/kamailioexamples/sipp/README.md

    -rtp_payload     : RTP default payload type.
    -rtp_threadtasks : RTP number of playback tasks per thread.
    -rtp_buffsize    : Set the rtp socket send/receive buffer size.

-   *** Call rate options:
+### Call rate options:

+-   -r               :
-   -r               : Set the call rate (in calls per seconds).
-This value can bechanged during
-                      test by pressing '+', '_', '*' or '/'.
+Set the call rate (in calls per seconds).
+This value can bechanged during test by pressing '+', '_', '*' or '/'.
 Default is 10.
-                      pressing '+' key to increase call rate by 1 * rate_scale,
+    - pressing '+' key to increase call rate by 1 * rate_scale,
-                      pressing '-' key to decrease call rate by 1 * rate_scale,
+    - pressing '-' key to decrease call rate by 1 * rate_scale,
-                      pressing '*' key to increase call rate by 10 * rate_scale,
+    - pressing '*' key to increase call rate by 10 * rate_scale,
-                      pressing '/' key to decrease call rate by 10 * rate_scale.
+    - pressing '/' key to decrease call rate by 10 * rate_scale.

+-   -rp              :
-   -rp              : Specify the rate period for the call rate.
-Default is 1 second and default
-                      unit is milliseconds.
-This allows you to have n calls every m milliseconds (by using -r n -rp m).
+Specify the rate period for the call rate.
+Default is 1 second and default unit is milliseconds.
+This allows you to have n calls every m milliseconds(by using -r n -rp m).
     Example: -r 7 -rp 2000 ==> 7 calls every 2 seconds.
            -r 10 -rp 5s => 10 calls every 5 seconds.

+-   -rate_scale      :
-   -rate_scale      : Control the units for the '+', '-', '*', and '/' keys.
+Control the units for the '+', '-', '*', and '/' keys.

+-   -rate_increase   :
-   -rate_increase   : Specify the rate increase every -rate_interval units (default is seconds).
+Specify the rate increase every -rate_interval units (default is seconds).
 This allows you to increase the load for each independent logging period.
                       Example: -rate_increase 10 -rate_interval 10s
                         ==> increase calls by 10 every 10 seconds.

+-   -rate_max        :

-   -rate_max        : If -rate_increase is set, then quit after the rate reaches this value.
+If -rate_increase is set, then quit after the rate reaches this value.
                       Example: -rate_increase 10 -rate_max 100
                         ==> increase calls by 10 until 100 cps is hit.

+-   -rate_interval   :
-   -rate_interval   : Set the interval by which the call rate is increased.
-Defaults to the value
+Set the interval by which the call rate is increased.
+Defaults to the value  of -fd.

-                      of -fd.
+-   -no_rate_quit    :
-   -no_rate_quit    : If -rate_increase is set, do not quit after the rate reaches -rate_max.
+If -rate_increase is set, do not quit after the rate reaches -rate_max.

+-   -l               :

-   -l               : Set the maximum number of simultaneous calls.
-Once this limit is reached,
-                      traffic is decreased until the number of open calls goes down.
+Set the maximum number of simultaneous calls.
+Once this limit is reached, traffic is decreased until the number of open calls goes down.
 Default:
  (3 * call_duration (s) * rate).

+-   -m               :
-   -m               : Stop the test and exit when 'calls' calls are processed -users           : Instead of starting calls at a fixed rate, begin 'users' calls at startup,
+Stop the test and exit when 'calls' calls are processed

+-   -users           :
-                      and keep the number of calls constant.
+Instead of starting calls at a fixed rate, begin 'users' calls at startup, and keep the number of calls constant.

-*** Retransmission and timeout options:
+### Retransmission and timeout options:

+-   -recv_timeout    :
-   -recv_timeout    : Global receive timeout.
+Global receive timeout.
 Default unit is milliseconds.
-If the expected message
-                      is not received, the call times out and is aborted.
+If the expected message is not received, the call times out and is aborted.

+-   -send_timeout    :
-   -send_timeout    : Global send timeout.
+Global send timeout.
 Default unit is milliseconds.
-If a message is not sent
-                      (due to congestion), the call times out and is aborted.
+If a message is not sent (due to congestion), the call times out and is aborted.

+-   -timeout         :
-   -timeout         : Global timeout.
+Global timeout.
 Default unit is seconds.
-If this option is set, SIPp quits
-                      after nb units (-timeout 20s quits after 20 seconds).
+If this option is set, SIPp quits after nb units (-timeout 20s quits after 20 seconds).

+-   -timeout_error   :
-   -timeout_error   : SIPp fails if the global timeout is reached is set (-timeout option
+SIPp fails if the global timeout is reached is set (-timeout option required).

-                      required).
-   -max_retrans     : Maximum number of UDP retransmissions before call ends on timeout.
-Default
-                      is 5 for INVITE transactions and 7 for others.
+-   -max_retrans     : Maximum number of UDP retransmissions before call ends on timeout.
+Default      is 5 for INVITE transactions and 7 for others.

-   -max_invite_retrans: Maximum number of UDP retransmissions for invite transactions before call
-                      ends on timeout.
+-   -max_invite_retrans: Maximum number of UDP retransmissions for invite transactions before call ends on timeout.

-   -max_non_invite_retrans: Maximum number of UDP retransmissions for non-invite transactions before call
-                      ends on timeout.
+-   -max_non_invite_retrans: Maximum number of UDP retransmissions for non-invite transactions before call ends on timeout.

-   -nr              : Disable retransmission in UDP mode.
+-   -nr              : Disable retransmission in UDP mode.

-   -rtcheck         : Select the retransmission detection method: full (default) or loose.
+-   -rtcheck         : Select the retransmission detection method: full (default) or loose.

-   -T2              : Global T2-timer in milli seconds
+-   -T2              : Global T2-timer in milli seconds

-*** Third-party call control options:
+### Third-party call control options:

+-    -3pcc            :
-   -3pcc            : Launch the tool in 3pcc mode ("Third Party call control").
-The passed IP
-                      address depends on the 3PCC role.
+Launch the tool in 3pcc mode ("Third Party call control").
+The passed IP address depends on the 3PCC role.
         - When the first twin command is 'sendCmd' then this is the address of the remote twin socket.
 SIPp will try to connect to this address:port to send the twin command (This instance must be started after all other 3PCC scenarios).
          Example: 3PCC-C-A scenario.
         - When the first twin command is 'recvCmd' then this is the address of the local twin socket.
 SIPp will open this address:port to listen for twin command.
           Example: 3PCC-C-B scenario.
-   -master          : 3pcc extended mode: indicates the master number -slave           : 3pcc extended mode: indicates the slave number -slave_cfg       : 3pcc extended mode: indicates the file where the master and slave addresses
+-    -master          : 3pcc extended mode: indicates the master number

+-   -slave           : 3pcc extended mode: indicates the slave number

+-   -slave_cfg       : 3pcc extended mode: indicates the file where the master and slave addresses are stored
-                      are stored

-*** Performance and watchdog options:
+### Performance and watchdog options:

+-   -timer_resol
-   -timer_resol     : Set the timer resolution.
+Set the timer resolution.
 Default unit is milliseconds.
-This option has an
-                      impact on timers precision.Small values allow more precise scheduling but impacts CPU usage.If the compression is on, the value is set to 50ms.
+This option has an impact on timers precision.Small values allow more precise scheduling but impacts CPU usage.If the compression is on, the value is set to 50ms.
 The default value is 10ms.

+-   -max_recv_loops
-   -max_recv_loops  : Set the maximum number of messages received read per cycle.
-Increase this
-                      value for high traffic level.
+Set the maximum number of messages received read per cycle.
+Increase this value for high traffic level.
 The default value is 1000.

+-   -max_sched_loops
-   -max_sched_loops : Set the maximum number of calls run per event loop.
-Increase this value for
-                      high traffic level.
+ Set the maximum number of calls run per event loop.
+Increase this value for high traffic level.
 The default value is 1000.

+-   -watchdog_interval :
-   -watchdog_interval: Set gap between watchdog timer firings.
+Set gap between watchdog timer firings.
 Default is 400.

+-   -watchdog_reset :
-   -watchdog_reset  : If the watchdog timer has not fired in more than this time period, then reset
-                      the max triggers counters.
+If the watchdog timer has not fired in more than this time period, then reset the max triggers counters.
 Default is 10 minutes.

+-  -watchdog_minor_threshold:
-   -watchdog_minor_threshold: If it has been longer than this period between watchdog executions count a
+If it has been longer than this period between watchdog executions count a minor trip.
-                      minor trip.
 Default is 500.

+-   -watchdog_major_threshold:
-   -watchdog_major_threshold: If it has been longer than this period between watchdog executions count a
+If it has been longer than this period between watchdog executions count a major trip.
-                      major trip.
 Default is 3000.

+-   -watchdog_major_maxtriggers :
-   -watchdog_major_maxtriggers: How many times the major watchdog timer can be tripped before the test is
+How many times the major watchdog timer can be tripped before the test is terminated.
-                      terminated.
 Default is 10.

+-   -watchdog_minor_maxtriggers:
-   -watchdog_minor_maxtriggers: How many times the minor watchdog timer can be tripped before the test is
+How many times the minor watchdog timer can be tripped before the test is terminated.
-                      terminated.
 Default is 120.

-*** Tracing, logging and statistics options:
+### Tracing, logging and statistics options:

+-   -f               :
-   -f               : Set the statistics report frequency on screen.
-Default is 1 and default unit
+Set the statistics report frequency on screen.
+Default is 1 and default unit is seconds.

-                      is seconds.
+-   -trace_stat      :
-   -trace_stat      : Dumps all statistics in <scenario_name>_<pid>.csv file.
-Use the '-h stat'
+Dumps all statistics in <scenario_name>_<pid>.csv file.
+Use the '-h stat' option for a detailed description of the statistics file content.

+-   -stat_delimiter  :
-                      option for a detailed description of the statistics file content.
+Set the delimiter for the statistics file

+-   -stf             :
+Set the file name to use to dump statistics

+-   -fd              :
-   -stat_delimiter  : Set the delimiter for the statistics file -stf             : Set the file name to use to dump statistics -fd              : Set the statistics dump log report frequency.
-Default is 60 and default unit
+Set the statistics dump log report frequency.
+Default is 60 and default unit is seconds.

-                      is seconds.
+-   -periodic_rtd    :
-   -periodic_rtd    : Reset response time partition counters each logging interval.
+Reset response time partition counters each logging interval.

+-   -trace_msg       :
-   -trace_msg       : Displays sent and received SIP messages in <scenario file
+Displays sent and received SIP messages in <scenario file name>_<pid>_messages.log
-                      name>_<pid>_messages.log

    -message_file    : Set the name of the message log file.
    -message_overwrite: Overwrite the message log file (default true).
    -trace_shortmsg  : Displays sent and received SIP messages as CSV in <scenario file